emacs-sideline/sideline/README.md

 Starting `sideline` can sometimes be cumbersome because it loads all packages at once instead of using lazy loading.
 Fortunately, `sideline` accepts a `form` instead of requiring a callable symbol for a backend.
-You can mitigate this by configuring your `sideline` backends like this:
+You can altogether avoid this by configuring your `sideline` backends like this:

 ```elisp
 (setq sideline-backends-right `(((when (featurep 'lsp-mode)